-Female business owners employ nearly 9 million people and generate 1.7 trillion dollars in sales per year.
+Female business owners own 40% of businesses in the United States and generate 1.8 trillion dollars annually.
 They help keep the economy running while improving their own lives and innovating new ways to make the world better.

 The great news is that a lot of these business ideas are low-cost to start.
 Especially if you already have the necessary skills to get started!